JINHXu/how-much-hate-with-china/README.md

-## How much hate with \#china?
-A preliminary ananlysis on hateful tweets hashtagged china two years after the pandemic
+## How much hate with #china?
+A preliminary research on China-related hateful tweets two years after the Covid pandemic began

 * [Paper]()